Open Polytechnic is part of Te Pūkenga – New Zealand Institute of Skills and Technology (Te Pūkenga).

 Q7.
 Will I still have Open Polytechnic tutor/support staff if I am enrolled with Te Pūkenga?

 A7.
 Yes.
 There will be no change to your study.
 You will continue to receive all of the tutor and other support services you currently receive.

 A8.
 Right now nothing will change.
-We will be in contact with learners if Te Pūkenga informs us of any changes in 2023.
+We will be in contact with learners if Te Pūkenga informs us of any changes.